 A circuit marked "yellow ring" allows you to make a loop of 6 km for 160m of vertical drop.
 It takes 1 hour 30 minutes to walk from the Charrière car park.

 Landscape and historical interest of the site.
-Without doubt also one of the most beautiful views of the Alsatian Jura on the neighboring Swiss jura.
+Without doubt also one of the most beautiful views of the Alsatian Jura on the neighboring Swiss Jura.

 Text: Philippe MERCKLE

-This tree knew the Peasants War and was already vigorous during that of Thirty Years.
-To note in the immediate vicinity of the site, the beautiful ruins of the Château du Morimont.
+This tree experienced the Peasants 'War and was already vigorous during the Thirty Years' War.
+To note in the immediate vicinity of the site, the beautiful ruins of the Castle of Morimont.